February 4, 2019

 - Payment Initiation Service Provider (PISP) is the service provider that is authorized to launch the payment on behalf of the customer like bill payment, transfer, and other financial services.

 In addition, banks face economic challenges.
 IT expenses are likely to increase, banks should provide an open and secure system of APIs for collaborating with the third-party providers.
 PSD2 is a good solution for providing security for both customers and businesses because a secure authentication process is strongly required from the major providers as well as third-party providers.
 For the first time, the common regulations on banking are going to be implemented.
-The revised directive is giving a clear description of banking services, duties and regulations.
-It still requires time and happens to be more transparent, provides clarification of technical changes, and what providers are responsible for.
+The revised directive is giving a clear description of the overall service, duties, and regulations.
+Implementing PSD2 still requires time and happens to be more transparent, provides clarification of technical changes, and what providers are responsible for.

 Separate and exclusive agreements are not necessary anymore

 Close collaboration is great.
 That is for sure.
-But not that great if you’re fintech startup and must make separate agreements with five different banks to cover 65% of the banking services users in just one country.
-PSD2 makes that so much easier.
+But not that great if you’re fintech startup and must make separate agreements with five different banks to cover 65% of users in just one country.
+PSD2 regulation makes that so much easier.

 Those can be the same providers as for your mobile application but have certain access to the information of your bank account, and help with initiating assistance in chosen tasks.
-Consequently, customers will be using only the best services by their own choice.
+Consequently, customers will be using only the best service of their own choice.

 PSD2 regulation requires more liability to initiate the payment by the service provider, compared with the current situation.
 The European Commission considers open banking screen scraping as attaining the customer data through their interfaces by using their security credentials without any identification by the bank side.
 As it has been said above, screen scraping applications “fool” internet banking systems into considering them as humans.
 Due to the revised directive, the European Commission improves the security of online payments and access to the bank accounts while protecting the customer data from any unidentified providers.
 On the other hand, the banks might still choose interfaces: APIs or an identification layer in front of electronic banking.
 Thus the third-party providers are required to use APIs only as long as they exist and work properly.
 In other cases, they will receive access through electronic banking that is still dominated by screen scraping.